Brain Tumors and Cancer

 - Perform a spinal tap (lumbar puncture): To check cerebrospinal fluid for tumor markers.

-- Order genetic tests: To check for gene abnormalities.
+- Order genetic tests for checking gene abnormalities.

-While brain cancer can't always be prevented, you can reduce risks:
+While brain cancer can't always be prevented, risks can be reduced.

 - Avoid radiation exposure: Limit unnecessary CT scans.